google-deepmind/deepmind-research/affordances_theory/README.md

 # Code for "What can I do here?
 A theory of affordances in reinforcement Learning.

-This iPython notebook accompanies the paper "What can I do here?
-A theory of affordances in reinforcmenet learning" and covers the experiments in Section 8.
+This repository accompanies code for the paper "What can I do here?
+A theory of affordances in reinforcmenet learning".

+The iPython notebook AffordancesInDiscreteEnvironment.ipynb covers the experiments in Section 6 and Learning affordances in discrete environments.

+The iPython notebook AffordancesInContinuousEnvironment.ipynb covers the experiments in Section 7.